okogosov/PPL/README.md

 1. Unzip CPPL.zip
 2. Read Tutorial.pdf
-3. Run all examples
+3. Run all examples -
-   cd cppl
+   cd cppl,
    examples.bat
-4. Run command-line interpreter cppl.exe
+4. Run command-line interpreter -
+   cppl.exe

 For help and any kind of proposals send email to developer: